vu-rdm-tech/yoda-vu-nl/README.md

-# Yoda informatyion for end users
+# Yoda information for end users
-# target site:  yoda.uu.nl
 On this website you can find instructions, explanations and release notes of Yoda (Your data).

 ## Release notes